-We accept non-fiction, articles and extracts of 800–1,600 words (1,200 words is ideal), with particular interest in the craft of writing and the writing life.
+We publish poems ($70), and articles of 600 words ($100) and 1200 words ($200) in the print edition with particular interest in the craft of writing and the writing life.

 Paid commissions are also periodically available through grant funding and donations for writers with disability and writers of colour.
-Keep an eye on e-news, and our Twitter, Facebook and Instagram feeds for more information.
+Keep an eye on our e-news, and our Twitter, Facebook and Instagram feeds for more information.